KomMonitor/docker/README.md

 - NGINX: `docker compose -f .\docker-compose.keycloak.yml up`

 To read more about running Keycloak with a reverse proxy, have a look at the [official Keycloak documentation](https://www.keycloak.org/server/reverseproxy)

+### Network Resoultion
+The provided configuration expects that Keycloak is available in your network (internet/intranet) as well as from all other containers under the same URL.
+Communication via Docker internal DNS between the Keycloak Docker container and all other containers does not work, since the host name would differ from the host name when calling Keycloak from internet/intranet.
+So, you have to make sure, that all containers can access Keycloak via the URL that is configured for the Keycloak `KC_HOSTNAME` parameter.
+This may produce problems if network resolution on the application servers differs from network resolution in internet/intranet.
+In those cases the [Docker extra_hosts](https://docs.docker.com/reference/compose-file/services/#extra_hosts) may help.

 ### SSL/TLS
 Keycloak and KomMonitor have to be configured to support SSL/TLS in order to expose service endpoints via HTTPS.
 While